Automate access, reduce risk, and stay audit-ready

 According to a Times of India report, scammers have started using AI-generated deepfake videos and voice impersonation to mimic well-known celebrities and influencers on platforms like Instagram.
 These fabricated clips often show public figures appearing to endorse fake investment schemes or urge followers to transfer money.
 Such deceptive content, powered by generative AI, makes it increasingly difficult for users to tell real messages apart from forgeries, especially when circulated widely across social media networks.

 There are documented cases where AI-generated audio or video recordings have been used to falsify instructions for fund transfers or internal communications.
 In one example, a fake audio message purportedly from a company executive was used to authorize transfers.
-In another, AI-generated video was used to mimic a senior official ordering disclosure of classified or internal data.
+In another, an AI-generated video was used to mimic a senior official ordering the disclosure of classified or internal data.
 These incidents, according to IBM, show how deepfakes can be weaponized not just for identity fraud but for operational compromise.

 According to Cybersecurity Dive, North Korean threat actors have leveraged generative AI to support large-scale remote work fraud schemes.
-Over 320 cases were detected in a 12-month window, in which GenAI tools were used to fabricate résumés, simulate online personas, generate video interview edges, and automate communications to evade detection.
+Over 320 cases were detected in a 12-month window, in which GenAI tools were used to fabricate résumés, simulate online personas, generate video interview scripts, and automate communications to evade detection.
 The attackers used AI to sustain credibility throughout the recruitment and employment lifecycle.

-Recent research by Crowdstrike shows how adversaries are increasingly weaponizing AI across all phases of attack, enabling them to scale activity with fewer human operators.
+Recent research by CrowdStrike shows how adversaries are increasingly weaponizing AI across all phases of attack, enabling them to scale activity with fewer human operators.
 One notable example is a campaign that reportedly compromised over 320 companies in a year, embedding generative AI at every stage from reconnaissance to phishing and beyond.
 The same research observed that interactive, malware-free intrusions grew by 27 percent year over year as adversaries refined stealthier tactics.
-It also notes that voice phishing is on track to more than double its prior year’s volume, indicating that attackers see voice impersonation as a growing frontier.
+It also notes that voice phishing is on track to more than double its prior year's volume, indicating that attackers see voice impersonation as a growing frontier.

 AI-powered cyberattacks are reshaping the cybersecurity battlefield by evolving in real time and adapting faster than traditional defenses can respond.
 Unlike conventional malware that follows predefined commands, AI-driven threats operate autonomously, learn from their environment, and modify their tactics on the fly to bypass even the most advanced detection systems.